jarviscanada/jarvis_data_eng_SupriyaRavichandran/README.md

 # Supriya Jones .
 Jarvis Consulting

-Dynamic and detail-oriented Business Systems Analyst with a strong foundation in SQL, data analytics, and business process automation.
-Proven experience in gathering and analyzing requirements, creating process documentation, and collaborating with stakeholders to deliver data-driven solutions.
-Adept at leveraging technical skills to drive business insights and support decision-making.
-Seeking a BSA role to contribute to data-driven initiatives and optimize business processes.
+Results-oriented Business Systems Analyst with expertise in SQL, data analytics, and process automation.
+Proven track record of gathering and analyzing requirements, authoring BRDs and SRDs, and collaborating with stakeholders to deliver scalable, data-driven solutions.
+Skilled in designing Power BI dashboards, optimizing workflows in ServiceNow, and automating processes with Python, leading to measurable efficiency gains.
+Adept at bridging business and IT teams, leveraging technical skills to drive strategic decision-making and support continuous improvement.

 ## Skills